szhcoco/Investigation-on-Cheese-and-Calories/README.md

 ## Final Model

-We consider columns 'total_fat', 'sugar', 'sodium', 'protein', 'saturated_fat', 'carbohydrates' as features that may contribute to predicting because calories are derived from macronutrients (fats, proteins, and carbohydrates) and other nutritional components.
-By including these features, we capture the primary sources of calories in recipes, making them highly relevant for the prediction task.
-Besides them, we also include 'cheese' because it is a calorie-dense ingredient, and its presence in a recipe is likely to significantly impact the total calorie count.
+We consider all columns of nutritions (`total_fat`, `sugar`, `sodium`, `protein`, `saturated_fat`, `carbohydrates`) as features that may contribute to improvement of our prediction model, because calories scientifically are derived from macronutrients (fats, proteins, and carbohydrates) and other nutritional components.
+By including these features, we are able to capture more primary sources of calories in recipes, making features more relevant for our target value.
+In addition, we also include `cheese` because it is a calorie-dense ingredient, and its presence in a recipe is likely to impact the total calorie count, supported by evidence from our hypothesis test.
 Including this feature allows the model to account for the additional calories contributed by cheese.

 We use Linear regression to make the prediction.
-To optimize the model, we performed hyperparameter tuning using GridSearchCV and find that the best hyperparameter is True for fit_intercept and False for positive.
+To optimize the model, we performed hyperparameter tuning using `GridSearchCV` and find that the best hyperparameter is `True` for `fit_intercept` and `False` for `positive`.

-To improve the model's performance, we experimented with different combinations of features and transformations:\
+To improve the model's performance, we experimented with different combinations of features and transformations:
-We tried combinations of degree one and found 'total_fat', 'protein', 'carbohydrates' and 'cheese' performed best.\
+- We tried combinations of degree one of features, and found `total_fat`, `protein`, `carbohydrates` and `cheese` performed best.
-We tried applying QuantileTransform to different combination of features, and not surprisingly it doesn't produce a better result.\
+- We tried applying `QuantileTransform` to different combination of features, and it largely increases our `RMSE`, from 196 for the baseline model to 486.72 on test set.
+Thus `QuantileTransform`is not a good transformer for our model.

-We wondered would larger degree give better result and tried adding different combinations of features of degree 2 to 'total_fat', 'protein', 'carbohydrates' and 'cheese'. [carbohydrates with degree 2, carbohydrates, total_fat, protein, cheese] achieved smallest RMSE.\
+Then we wondered if higher degrees in our regression model would give a better result, so we tried adding different combinations of features of degree 2 to `total_fat`, `protein`, `carbohydrates` and `cheese`.
+The result we got is the list of features `curr_best_features = [carbohydrates^2, carbohydrates, total_fat, protein, cheese]` that achieved the smallest `RMSE`.

-We further tried different combinations of features of degree 2 and 3 and add them to 'total_fat', 'protein', 'carbohydrates' and 'cheese' of degree 1.
-We didn't achieve better result than ['total_fat', 'protein', 'carbohydrates', 'cheese'].\
+We further tried different combinations of features of degree 2 and 3 and add them to `total_fat`, `protein`, `carbohydrates` and `cheese` of degree
+- We failed to achieve better result than `curr_best_features`.
-We didn't try degree 4 because as none in degree 3 outperforming orginal combination, it is unlikely we will find a better combination in degree 4.
-We can also see that when we try different d for PolynomialFeatures(d), 1 achieves smallest RMSE for test set.
+- We stopped at degree 3 because as none in degree 3 outperforming orginal combination, it is unlikely we will find a better combination in degree 4.
+We can also see that when we try different `d` (in `range(4)`) for `PolynomialFeatures(d)`, degree 1 achieves smallest RMSE for test set.

-So our final model is a linear regression using [carbohydrates with degree 2, carbohydrates, total_fat, protein, cheese], in which [carbohydrates, total_fat, protein] are quantitative values that don't need further transformation. cheese is booleans but since the program takes True as 1 and False as 0, it also don't need further transformation. carbohydrates with degree 2 is got by apply make_column_transformer to carbohydrates.
+So our final model is a linear regression using `curr_best_features = [carbohydrates^2, carbohydrates, total_fat, protein, cheese]`, in which `carbohydrates`, `total_fat`, `protein` are quantitative values that don't need further transformation. `cheese` is booleans but since the program takes `True` as 1 and `False` as 0, it also don't need further transformation. `carbohydrates` with degree 2 is achieved by applying `make_column_transformer`.

 The final model performs better than baseline model.
-It achieves RMSE of 48.40 for train set and of 43.58 for test set.
+It achieves `RMSE` of 48.40 for train set and of 43.58 for test set.

 ## Fairness Analysis